 By reminding themselves daily setting healthy boundaries is necessary, victims can learn how to depersonalize abusive people’s verbal assaults and learn how to overcome deep emotional wounds related to things like Narcissistic Abuse, ridicule, toxic shame, bullying, and/or betrayal.

 The stipulative definition of the term “Gaslighting” as it relates to Narcissistic Abuse, Self-Help, and Psychology is as follows.
-According to most pop culture dictionary sources, gaslighting is both noun and verb.
+According to most pop culture dictionary sources, gaslighting is both a noun and a verb.

 Whether you lie to tell someone you are fine when you are not or you intentionally make up stories to deceive, both practices are technically speaking gaslighting — although one is of a far more sinister type than the other when it comes to actual morality.

 People who gaslight typically lie or obfuscate at least partial truths in order to manipulate other people psychologically and emotionally.
 It can be as simply done as presenting a brave face to the world when your heart is breaking (a mild deception for self-gain) or truly doing something as morally abhorrent as faking victimization (the way Cluster B predators do with alarming regularity).

 “Gaslight” was the name of a fictional movie that showcased the strange yet oddly common brainwashing technique.
 The goal of the speaker is to frustrate and annoy a target to the point the victimized person begins to doubt their very sanity when and if the Narcissistic Abuse is perpetrated by a person with malicious intent — including those who torment people psychologically for sadistic fun then claim passive-aggressive abuse was dished out while they were “kidding”.